goedertw/some-tools/README.md

 ## ilnx-WimGoedertier

-Adding stuff in beginning
-Adding much more stuff here

 This is the Readme, this is just for eee testing
 Will test commit and merge
 push and pull